mbloch/mapshaper/llms.txt

 # Mapshaper

-> Mapshaper is a command-line tool and in-browser editor for geographic vector data.
-It reads and writes Shapefile, GeoJSON, TopoJSON, GeoPackage, FlatGeobuf, KML/KMZ, CSV/TSV, DBF, JSON records and SVG, and can simplify, clip, dissolve, join, project and otherwise transform layers.
+> Mapshaper is a command-line tool and in-browser editor for geographic vector and raster data.
+It reads and writes Shapefile, GeoJSON, TopoJSON, GeoPackage, FlatGeobuf, GeoParquet, KML/KMZ, CSV/TSV, DBF, JSON records and SVG, and can simplify, clip, dissolve, join, project and otherwise transform layers.
 The CLI and web app share the same command language, so commands written interactively in the browser console run unchanged in scripts.

 These docs cover the same material in two forms: